cemreefe/coursemaker/README.md

 ![](./media/vcc_comparison.png)

 ## Application areas

 I had this idea while thinking about automating the task of creating a language course.
 While this idea does not take into consideration the following factors:

-* Stemming
+* ~~Stemming~~
 * Grammar
 * Topic-Attentive Ordering

 It provides a good baseline for future work.

+## We could make a course out of this!

+So we will do just that.
+For now, `coursemaker` courses give no grammar explanation, or give no translation for the target sentence.
+However, using our scripts' capabilities to the maximum we can get a somewhat decent course material.

+Let's run `formatter.py` with the following command:

+`python3 formatter.py -i out/ru_books.csv -l russian -f html`

+Keep in mind that formatter takes these arguments:

+>    -i:  	*(--input) input csv file containing sentences
+>    -l:  	*(--language) name of the corpus's language
+>    -o:  	 (--output) path for formatted output file
+>    -f:  	 (--format) output format (default: 'md')
+>         	  > available: 'md', 'html'
+>         	  > future work: 'latex'
+>
+>    *: required

+You can check out an example output from [this example russian material](.courses/russian_course.html).

 ## Future work

-The most immediate factor to consider as a future work for this project would be **stemming**.
-While this approach works better in English which has relatively low usage of affixes/infixes/suffixes, for a language like Turkish, Hungarian or Finnish, the word count process would perform poorly.
+~~The most immediate factor to consider as a future work for this project would be **stemming**.
+While this approach works better in English which has relatively low usage of affixes/infixes/suffixes, for a language like Turkish, Hungarian or Finnish, the word count process would perform poorly.~~

+Update: stemming is now available, with limited support.
+For now the only supported language is Russian.